 - Finally, a loan modification will reduce the overall principal balance.

-It might seem weird but not all banks do agree to offer a loan modification help to their borrowers, especially in cases where the homeowner’s monthly mortgage repayment amount will get reduced.
+It might seem weird but not all banks agree to offer loan modification help to their borrowers, especially in cases where the homeowner’s monthly mortgage repayment amount will get reduced.
 There are few banks that do a loan modification but will increase the monthly payment.

 If you want your property to be out from underwater, then you may opt for a short sale in-lieu of a mortgage loan modification.
 Here, you’d have to pay a reduced loan amount to the bank and have your home released by it.
 Short sale will be better, if your home is worth less than the total amount owed.